A comprehensive curriculum –

 Guanghua School of Management, Shanghai/Shenzhen, China

 All of our academic partners are among the top business schools in Asia, renowned for their high-quality research and programs as well as their links to global networks.

 The Asia module also includes visits to traditional local companies and innovation hubs, foreign companies, and joint ventures, providing you with a comprehensive understanding of these emerging markets as well as a practical and real-world perspective.

 The US module is a tailor-made executive leadership program in partnership with Columbia School of Business in New York, USA, one of the leading business schools in the US.

-Note: The program fee does not include visa fees during the international modules.
+Note: The program fee does not include visa fees and flight cost during the international modules.
 Visa-related costs will amount to around 1,000 EUR in total.

-The India and China modules are currently on hold and have been replaced by alternative destinations due to the current COVID-19 situation.
+The China module is currently on hold and has been replaced by alternative destinations.

 A variety of engaging Management Practice Workshops supplement the program’s thorough academic curriculum.
 The workshops focus on current key business practices and are taught by experts and coaches in the respective areas.